Score-Driven Exponential Random Graphs: A New Class of Time-Varying Parameter Models for Dynamical Networks: Applications to Real Data

-In the following, we use the SD beta model for links forecasting.
-Specifically, we consider the version with a restricted number of static parameters given in Eq.~\eqref{eq:sd_beta_update_3_par_tot}.
-We divide the data set in two samples.
-We consider rolling windows of $100$ observations and estimate the parameters $\alpha^{\text{out}}$, $\beta^{\text{out}}$, $\alpha^{\text{in}}$ and $\beta^{\text{in}}$ of Eq.~\eqref{eq:sd_beta_update_3_par_tot} on each one of those rolling windows.
-For each window, we then test the forecasting performances, up to $8$ steps ahead (i.e. roughly two months).
+In the following, we use the SD beta model for link forecasting.
+Specifically, we consider the version with a restricted number of static parameters discussed at the end of Sec. \ref{sec:sim_sd_beta}.
+We divide the data set into two samples.
+We consider rolling windows of $100$ observations and estimate the parameters $\alpha^{\text{out}}$, $\beta^{\text{out}}$, $\alpha^{\text{in}}$ and $\beta^{\text{in}}$ on each one of those rolling windows.
+For each window, we test the forecasting performances up to $8$ steps ahead (i.e., roughly two months).
 The forecast works as follows.
-Assuming that at time $t$, the last date of the rolling window, we have filtered the value for the parameters $ \ibinpar\et $ and $ \obinpar\et$, we plug the estimated static parameters and the matrix $\Yt$ in the SD update \eqref{eq:sd_beta_update_3_par_tot} and compute the time-varying parameters $ \ibinpar\etp $ and $ \obinpar\etp$.
+Assuming that at time $t$, the last date of the rolling window, we have filtered the value for the parameters $ \ibinpar\et $ and $ \obinpar\et$, we plug the estimated static parameters and the matrix $\Yt$ in the SD update and compute the tvps $ \ibinpar\etp $ and $ \obinpar\etp$.
 From the latter, we readily obtain the forecast of the adjacency matrix

 where $t+1$ is the first date of the test sample.
-The $K$-step-ahead forecast for the SD-ERGM model is obtained simulating the SD dynamics up to $t+K$ $100$ times\footnote{It is worth to stress that the results become stable after $20$ simulations.}, thus obtaining $\obinpar^{(t+K)}_n$ and $\ibinpar^{(t+K)}_n$ for $n=1,\dots,100$, and then taking the average of the expected adjacency matrices $\frac{1}{100}\sum_n \mathbb{E}\quadre{\Y^{(t+K)}\vert \ibinpar^{(t+K)}_n, \obinpar^{(t+K)}_n}$.
+The $K$-step-ahead forecast for the SD-ERGM model is obtained by simulating the SD dynamics up to $t+K$ $100$ times\footnote{It is worth stressing that the results become stable after $20$ simulations.}, thus obtaining $\obinpar^{(t+K)}_n$ and $\ibinpar^{(t+K)}_n$ for $n=1,\dots,100$, and then taking the average of the expected adjacency matrices $\frac{1}{100}\sum_n \mathbb{E}\quadre{\Y^{(t+K)}\vert \ibinpar^{(t+K)}_n, \obinpar^{(t+K)}_n}$.
 Given the forecast values, we compute the rate of false positives and false negatives.
-Then, we drop the first element from the train set and add to it the first element of the test sample.
-We repeat the forecasting exercise estimating the SD-ERGM parameters on the new train set and testing the performance on the new test sample.
-We name this procedure rolling estimate and iterate it until the test sample contains the last 8 elements of the time-series.
+Then, we drop the first element from the train set and add the first element of the test sample.
+We repeat the forecasting exercise, estimating the SD-ERGM parameters on the new train set and testing the performance of the new test sample.
+We name this procedure a rolling estimate and iterate it until the test sample contains the last eight elements of the time series.